 Previously a frenetic tourist attraction, this lookout is surprisingly serene without the cars and tour buses.

-Pre-Covid times, the parking lot is constantly jampacked with all types of vehicles – cars, vans, and the massive tour buses.
 Now, you will only see a handful of hikers and tourists – those who exerted the effort to trek up here.

 Without the fog, the views here are simply astonishing.
 Make sure to capture the views from all angles.
-Walk along the brick barrier to the other side for views of the Golden Gate Bridge.

 Congratulations!
 We had reached the end of our urban hike.
 You have a few options from here.

-Option 2: If you still have the energy to embark on another urban hike, I have a few other recommendations for you here
+Option 2: If you still have the energy to embark on another urban hike, I have a few other recommendations for you here.

 Option 3: An alternative way to go back down is via Twin Peaks Boulevard towards Burnett (follow the signs pointing towards Stanyan).
 The map below will chart out the itinerary if you want to make this hike a loop.
 Click the star icon to automatically download the map on your smartphone.